It’s easy to get started with Kalido by signing up here:

 Or on mobile, go to Nearby, click ‘Introduce People’.
 In a Chat, click the three dots on the top right corner and you’ll have the option to make an Introduction.

-Mobile: go to Skills and tap ‘Recommend Someone’.
-Search for the person you want to recommend and visit their Profile.
+Mobile and web: visit the person’s Profile, tap More and select ‘Recommend them’.
 You can select up to three Skills to recommend them for.
 Tap ‘Next’ and write your Recommendation in the text box.
 They’ll be notified and can add it to their Profile or reject it.
-You can also do this by going to their Profile, tapping ‘Recommend Them’, and following the same process.

-Mobile & web: go to the Profile of the person you’d like a Recommendation from.
-Tap ‘Request a Recommendation From Them’ and choose up to three of your skills.
+Mobile and web: go to the Profile of the person you’d like a Recommendation from.
+Tap ‘More’, then ‘Request a Recommendation From Them’ and choose up to three of your skills.
 You’ll get a template message which you can personalise and tap ‘Request’.
 They’ll be notified and once they’ve written a Recommendation you can accept or reject it.

-Web: go to your Profile and click on Recommendations.
-Select the Recommendation you want and click ‘Edit’ or ‘Delete Recommendation’.
+Web: go to your Profile, scroll to Recommendations, select the one you want and click the edit or delete icon.

 When you start a Chat or make an Introduction, Kalido will suggest some template messages that highlight common Networks, people and Interests.
 You can personalise these messages as much as you want.